Long story short (because cat videos wait for no one):

 Although email is far from the only communications channel (and for many people, it’s becoming not the preferred one), it is still the primary communications channel for any web app.
 You can implement SMS, push notifications, FB messenger and 10 other channels but you’ll surely have email too.

 With customers comes a need to send a lot of emails, and believe it or not, sending emails is neither easy nor free.
+Even for a llc in florida this could be quite an expense.
 That’s why transactional email service providers exist – to facilitate and aid in sending a large number of user triggered, personalized emails and to maximize their deliverability.
 As with any service on the Internet, we have plenty of choices when it comes to picking a transactional email provider.
 We found 15 of the most popular ones and compared their features and prices.

 Transactional vs promotional/marketing/newsletter emails